punnoose-1620/KR-Project/README.md

 ![Display Image](./images/display_image.webp)

 ## Data Source
+The ontology was inspired from a 11 year old github repository regarding a movies project.
+But the data populated in the directory was dummy data with unreliable connections between the values so the ontology of that project was populated with IMDB movie data from 3 different kaggle datasets to fill all the predicates.

 The data is loaded from a kaggle dataset named [The Movies Dataset by Rounakbanik](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset) that offers extensive movie data as multiple CSV files.
 Additional data was fetched from 2 other datasets from kaggle to fill the values according to the initial ontology.
 The [second dataset](https://www.kaggle.com/datasets/asaniczka/tmdb-movies-dataset-2023-930k-movies) was used for Year of Release and the [third dataset](https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows) was used for Movie Poster Urls.

 ## Data Conversion